wang2000star/aes-c/README.md

 # aes-c

-this is a project about perform aes-like cipher by c++.
+this is a project about performing aes-like cipher by c++.